rexcoleman/Data-Science-Model-Selection-in-Cybersecurity/README.md

 **How It Works**: Agents share information and learn joint policies that maximize the collective reward.

+**Cost Function**: The cost function involves maximizing the joint reward, often using shared value functions or coordinated updates.

 **Example**: Developing a distributed defense system where different security tools share intelligence and adapt their strategies to protect the network collaboratively.

 ### Summary
 Understanding these key reinforcement learning models and their applications in cybersecurity helps in selecting the right tool for developing intelligent systems that can adapt and improve over time.
 Each model has its strengths and is suited for different types of problems, from simple decision-making to complex multi-agent coordination, enhancing our ability to implement adaptive and effective security measures.

 ### 4.10 Generative Models